home-assistant/home-assistant.io/source/_integrations/frontier_silicon.markdown

 This integration was developed and tested with a [Roberts Stream 94i].

-## Configuration
+## Prerequisites

 The integration supports automatic discovery of your Internet Radio.
-If you need to setup the device manually, please provide the device URL, which is typically something like `http://[host]/device`.
-Some models use a separate port (2244) for API access, this can be verified by visiting http://[host]:[port]/device.
+If you need to set up the device manually, please provide the device URL, which is typically something like `http://[host]/device`.
+Some models use a separate port (2244) for API access, this can be verified by visiting `http://[host]:[port]/device`.

 The default PIN for Frontier Silicon-based devices is 1234.
 You can set the PIN code of your device (depending on manufacturer) under:
 *MENU button > Main Menu > System setting > Network > NetRemote PIN setup*